-Luetta was also the wife of Otto L. Braumuller, a well-known 19th century piano manufacturer in New York City and was the mother of two children, a son and daughter.
+Luetta was also the wife of Otto L. Braumuller, a well-known 19th century piano manufacturer in New York City and was the mother of two children, a son Herman and a daughter Bertha.
 Illness during her later years compelled Mrs. Braumuller to give up all work not absolutely necessary and connected with the magazine.

 Mrs. Braumuller died young on Dec 13, 1898.
 Her death was announced in the January 1899 issue of the magazine.
 After her death, the magazine was continued for a year by her husband and son.
 However, the duties proved too arduous and imposed on their other business interests.
 So at the dawn of the new century, The China Decorator was sold to George Thiell Long.
 Mr. Long, already a publisher, promised his readers to continue the magazine as the recognized authority in its field.

 The new publisher’s wife, Mrs. Adelaide Husted Long, who served as the late Mrs. Braumuller’s editorial assistant, continued on as Editor.
 During the last few years of Mrs. Braumuller’s life, Mrs. Long gave much invaluable assistance with the editorial work at the magazine.